How to File Taxes if You Work Remotely or Live in One State and Work in Another

 Take the next step.

 As fully remote work has become more popular, the number of people who work in a state different from where they live has significantly increased.
-So dual-state tax situations have become more common than they were a few years ago.
+So dual-state tax situations have become more common.

-If your work state and home state have a reciprocal agreement in place, then you have nothing to worry about.
-Even if they don’t, in most cases you’ll be able to avoid double taxation by filing a resident tax return and claim tax credit for the taxes paid on a nonresident tax return, as described above.
+If your work state and home state have a reciprocal agreement in place, then tax filing is straightforward.
+Even if they don’t have an agreement, in most cases you’ll be able to avoid double taxation by filing a resident tax return and claiming tax credit for the taxes paid on a nonresident tax return, as described above.

 These rules have faced several challenges in court, and there may be some changes in the future.
 Given the complexity, it’s crucial to work with a tax professional who can help you navigate the income tax laws of your home and work states.